j2store/userguide/paypal_payment_plugin.md

 Paypal has recently rolled out their cool " New Checkout! "

 With this Paypal also seems to impose certain new technical restrictions

 - Specified Character length for address fields, Product name and Product options.
 Length varies based on fields and is specified on their integration guide.
 - Number of product options sent to paypal are limited to 7 options.

-It seems there are recent technical restrictions imposed by paypal: (refer below image)
+This could be due to the recent technical restrictions imposed by paypal: (refer below image)

 ![paypal-technical-restriction](./assets/images/paypal-docs-arrtibutes-restriction.png)